History of the National Park Service: Department of War monuments, 1910–1933

 The authority to proclaim National Monuments on military reservations is still valid, no others have been proclaimed.
 Instead, historic but obsolete fortifications are declared surplus by the United States Department of Defense and transferred to the National Park Service, the States, or other political subdivisions following Congressional authorization.

-National Monument line III, 1907–1933; Department of Agriculture
+Department of Agriculture monuments, 1907–1933

 Between 1907 and 1933, six presidents proclaimed 21 National Monuments on National Forest lands administered by the U.S. Department of Agriculture: